-Basel III introduces a non-risk based leverage ratio to complement the risk based capital requirements.
+Basel III introduced a non-risk based leverage ratio to complement the risk based capital requirements.
 The ratio shows tier 1 capital as a proportion of on and off balance sheet assets.
-The ratio does not apply risk-weighted factors to assets but acts as a primary constraint to building a firm's asset size to a level which is excessive in proportion to its capital base.
-The minimum level must be 3% but the leverage ratio will not become a binding component until 1 January 2018.
-The Society is already well in excess of this requirement.
-The ratio and its components are disclosed in more detail below.
+The ratio does not apply risk-weighted factors to assets but acts as a primary constraint to building a firm's asset size to a level which is excessive in proportion to its capital base; the minimum level is 3.0%, and as shown in the table below, the Society is well in excess of this requirement.